Why You Suck at A/B Testing

 A simple headline test.
 What’s the problem here?
 Well, to your website visitors these two versions are the same.
 Yes, they have different words on them, but they evoke the same emotion.
 Instead, experiment with something different.

 This test is going to create a clear winner and loser because it appeals to your target customer in two very different ways.
-To figure out what connects with your audience most, keep experimenting with different messages that utilize a variety of emotional and logical appeals.
+To figure out what connects with your audience most, keep experimenting with different messages that utilise a variety of emotional and logical appeals.

 Once you’ve found the theme that’s most effective, exaggerate the concept to see if you can improve conversions even more.
 To get a feel for this, let’s look at an A/B test the talented team over at Copy Hackers did for their client Dressipi.